 Don’t worry about getting differently sized jacket and pants because with Dainese, all the zippers are the same length and different sizes will fit together.
 The only exception to this is that women’s zippers are shorter than zippers on men’s garments, so mixing and matching across gender lines will not provide proper alignment.

-Q: I thought you said Dainese runs tall, why are the New Drake Air Textile so short on me?
+I thought you said Dainese runs tall, why are the Dainese New Drake Air Textile and Alien Pants so short on me?

 Leather, to date, is the most protective material on the market.
-Additionally, Dainese’s D-Skin leather is manufactured to an even tougher point than traditional cowhide.
+Additionally, Dainese’s D-Skin leather (used on the likes of the Dainese Super Speed) is manufactured to an even tougher point than traditional cowhide.
 The disadvantage to leather is the added thickness, weight, flexibility, and cost.
 The advantage is a “second-skin” feel and superior protection.

 Textiles by themselves are a weaker material, however, with cutting-edge technology and research, Dainese constructs their textiles with the worst-case scenario in mind.
 Impact areas are reinforced with rip-stop, D-stone, or “Super-fabric” panels and stitching is reinforced and double or triple layered to prevent ripping or tearing.
 Textiles are much lighter and more flexible.
 They are also much more functional when it comes to adding and removing liners or layers, venting, and pockets.

 Overall, textiles are almost always enough to protect you in a minor crash.
 They are preferred by commuters and touring riders around the world.
 If you are an aggressive rider, or riding on the track, leather is the better choice for high-speed environments.
 Most track-day or racing environments will require leather protection as a prerequisite for entry.

 Kangaroo hide vs Cowhide?
 Which should I choose?